arbitraryexecution/forta-bot-templates/templates/admin-events/README.md

 ```

 8. If a contract is a proxy for another contract, where events will be emitted as if they are coming from the proxy
-instead of from the underlying implementation contract, the entry in the `agent-config.json` file would look like the
+instead of from the underlying implementation contract, the entry in the `agent-config.json` file may look like the
 following:

 ```